-- Test tutorials on computers or devices.
+Test activities on computers or devices.
 Make sure they work properly on browsers with sound and video.

-- Provide headphones, or ask participants to bring their own, if the tutorial you choose works best with sound.
+Provide headphones, or ask participants to bring their own, if the activity you choose works best with sound.

 Don't have enough devices?
 Use pair programming.
 When participants partner up, they help each other and rely less on the organizer.
 They’ll also see that computer science is social and collaborative.

 Have low bandwidth?
 Plan to show videos at the front of the event, so each participant isn't downloading their own videos.
-Or try the unplugged / offline tutorials.
+Or try the unplugged / offline activities.